 Custom loops through words and paper balls can be drawn, recorded, and played back, creating a layered soundscape that evolves dynamically through interactive and collaborative actions.

 The application can be used for voice and sound exploration/composition, and performance.
+The same concept was also used for an interactive dome performance at the SAT in Montreal.

 Maria Lantin: Concept, Design, Programming, UX